 - There is no requirement to publish the financial statements for a limited liability company, nor is it a subject of supervision of CMF.

-Legal Entity Type 4 – Branch Office of a Foreign Company
+Company Type 4 – Branch Office of a Foreign Company

 This type of legal entity is not autonomous, but rather an agency of its parent company.
 A parent company must appoint a local agent in order to establish a branch of a foreign entity.
 The agent has to present all the necessary documentation to the local notary and act on behalf of the company.
 The local agent is also responsible for publishing the financial statement annually.
 Similarly to other types of legal entities, there is no minimum requirement in regard to the capital amount.